• Home

 The Taft Education Center (Taft School, Watertown CT) offers a summer week long introductory course in school archives.

-Crossroads School Library Service Model(pdf) (Santa Monica) A library service model is a bird’s eye view of service in your school library.
+A library service model is a bird’s eye view of service in your school library.
 Your library’s service model is a cross between a strategic plan and a curriculum map.

-by Aquita Winslow-Tyler Crossroads School for Arts and Sciences (formerly) Santa Monica CA
+Crossroads School for Arts and Sciences (formerly)

 I was the Director of Learning Resources for Crossroads School.
 I have been a professional Librarian for fifteen years.
 I also hold a B.A. in Legal Studies and Philosophy from U.C.
 Santa Cruz, a Masters in Library Science from Simmons College, and a Juris Doctor from Loyola Law School, and I am also an adjunct faculty member at Pasadena City College, teaching bibliographic instruction in the Shatford Library.